alisonliwenh/MADS/README.md

 ### SIADS 622 Information Visualization II
 * Medium to heavy workload
 * Coding intensive (Python; Altair; Pandas; NLTK)
 * This is a new course offering the fourth month of Win21.
-Prof Adar puts a lot of time, energy and enthusiasm to this course which make the course fatanstic and excellent.
+Prof Adar puts a lot of time, energy and enthusiasm to this course which make the course fatanstic and well-organized.
+The lecture, taught by Prof. Adar providing many kinds of visualization examples in the real world, looks not very related to the assignments, but it gives me a view of how the visualization is.
+Even thought most of those examples is out-dated, it's been designed on purpose because it only contains the essential parts of vis, which can highlight the critical knowledge and key points to you, without fancy but useless part, which is attracting too much attentions.
 This course is not only about the visualization, generating charts, maps  and so on, but also about the pre-processing of text, NLTK.
 If you havn't learned anything about it, it will really help you to build the system of how to pre-processing text and represent it by Altair.
 Again, Prof. Adar is one of my favorite professors so far.